Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 When to Apply a Topper

-Apply when water behaviour degrades — when water sits in droplets and sheets less.
+Apply when water behavior degrades — when water sits in droplets and sheets less.
 On a daily with regular washing that's typically every 4–8 weeks depending on UV, wash frequency and conditions.
 Don't wait until the coating is completely spent.
 Before any topper, decontaminate and clean the surface; an IPA wipedown removes wax or silicone residue that would block bonding — the step most people skip, and the reason their topper doesn't last as long as the label claims.

 Quick Reference: Layering vs Topper